Hope fades for eight missing after New Zealand volcanic island erupts

 Rescuers have been unable to access the island, which is covered in grey ash.
 GNS Science, New Zealand’s geoscience agency, warned there was a 50/50 chance of another eruption in the coming 24 hours, as the volcano vent continued to emit “steam and mud jetting”.

-A New Zealand man, whose tour group was just leaving the island at the time of the eruption, said he helped pulled critically injured survivors into a boat.
+A New Zealand man, Geoff Hopkins, whose tour group was just leaving the island at the time of the eruption, said he helped pull critically injured survivors into a boat.

-Geoff Hopkins, 50, who was given the tour as a birthday gift, said many of the survivors had run into the sea to escape the eruption.
+Hopkins, 50, who was given the tour as a birthday gift, said many of the survivors had run into the sea to escape the eruption.

 “They were just so massively burnt,” he told the NZ Herald newspaper.
 “People were in shorts and T-shirts so there was a lot of exposed skin that was massively burnt.”